-The Lowe-Power lab is a team of plant pathologists and microbiologists driven to uncover the behavioral and fitness adaptations that allow bacteria to cause plant disease.
-Our research lies at the intersection of molecular genetics, metabolism, and plant-microbe interactions.
-Although research in the Lowe-Power lab centers on how the model wilt pathogen Ralstonia solanacearum exploits and thrives in the flowing plant xylem, the questions we address are broadly relevant to vascular and nonvascular plant pathogens and other plant colonizers.
+The Lowe-Power lab is a team of plant pathologists and microbiologists driven to uncover the behavioral and fitness adaptations that allow bacteria to colonize plants and cause disease.
+We use the Ralstonia-plant model as a reductionist microbiome system to investigate molecular microbial ecology, host specificity, and host physiology.
+The questions we address are broadly relevant to vascular and nonvascular plant-colonizing bacteria.

-Our research focus is two pronged: we investigate how A.) xylem pathogens impact their host as well as how B.) the host environment shapes pathogen behavior.
-Our work investigates metabolic, quorum sensing, and other adaptations of xylem pathogens to agriculturally-relevant host plants.
+Our research focus is two pronged: we investigate how the host environment shapes bacterial behavior and how xylem pathogens alter the host environment.

 Timelapse of bacterial wilt disease

 Video credit: Jonathan Jacobs (OSU).
 Tomato cv.
 Bonny Best plant infected with Ralstonia solanacearum (“Rs”-left) next to a healthy control plant (right).

 Bacteria-Plant Interactions, Xylem Pathogens & Mutualists, Host Range, Genetics, Metabolism, Microbial Ecology, Microbes